Supportive Birth Fathers, Married Couples Choosing Adoption

 Even if you are not currently in a relationship with the birth father, he may still be supportive of your adoption decision.

 If your baby’s father is playing a supportive role throughout this adoption process, realize how unique and special that is.
 Let him know how much you appreciate his support during this tough time in both of your lives – it will mean a lot to him, too.

 It is OK if you and the birth father have different ideas regarding future interaction with the adoptive family.
 For example, you might desire exchanging emails and occasional phone calls with the adoptive family, while the birth father just wants annual picture updates.

-For more information about a supportive birth father’s role in an adoption, call 1-800-ADOPTION or click the following for free adoption information.
+For more information about giving your baby up for adoption as a married couple and the role a supportive birth father can play in an adoption, call 1-800-ADOPTION or request free adoption information now.